KOTORCommunityPatches/K1_Community_Patch/README.md

 * The player and party members had a tendency to walk overly fast during cutscenes (With input from JCarter426) [ISSUE #445](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/445)
 * The player could report to Hulas in Manaan East Central about failing to kill Zuulan even when he was dead post-Leviathan (Reported by muitafruita) [ISSUE #639](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/639)
 * The selection icon for the Sith Embassy transport on Manaan was misaligned [ISSUE #352](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/352)
+* When leaving Hendar to his fate in the Taris Undercity, combat music would continue to play [ISSUE #697](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/697)
 * When reinitiating conversation with Bastila on the Star Forge, you could break her concentration [ISSUE #458](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/458)
 * When selecting T3 for the Leviathan prison break, one DLG branch updated the quest to the wrong stage [ISSUE #485](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/485)
 * When talking to Lurze in Korriban Dreshdae, it was possible to persuade him without the proper skill check [ISSUE #676](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/676)